UBC-MDS/DSCI554_Project/Milestone1/proposal.md

 Explanation:

-Question: How would you rate your math skills (relative to the general adult population)?
+Questions to identify the confounding variable: How would you rate your math skills (relative to the general adult population)?

 Options: 1) Much lower than average, 2) Somewhat lower than average, 3) Average, 4) Somewhat higher than average, 5) Much higher than average